grahampullan/extract-tiles/docs/developer-notes.md

 4. **Queue**: Enqueue missing tiles; filter duplicate/stale IDs from `this.queue` so only still-needed tiles remain.

 5. **Removal**: Call `_unload` for any active tile not in `want`.
-Parent/child overlap is avoided because removal happens before new loads land.
+Parents remain visible while any of their wanted descendants are still loading (`_hasPendingDescendants`).
+Root tiles are always retained as a fallback.

 6. **Load burst**: While there are queued IDs and `inflight < MAX_CONCURRENT`, shift IDs into `_load`.
 After `Promise.all()` resolves, inspect each returned tile record:
-   * If tile is still wanted, ensure it’s visible and helper state matches diagnostics.
+   * If tile is still wanted (or acting as a fallback) keep it visible and sync helper state.
    * Otherwise, `_unload(id)` immediately to guard against late arrivals.

 7. **HUD update**: Update tile/cache counts, bounding boxes, and loading indicator via `_setLoadingIndicator(active)`.